mmoore96/TCP-vs-Reliable-UDP/README.md

 # TCP vs Reliable UDP

-This is two python programs to test the efficiency of file transfer using TCP vs reliable UDP.
+Two python programs to test the efficiency of file transfer using TCP vs reliable UDP.

 ## Installation